Hack-K-State/Constitution/Constitution.md

 4. An organizer is a leader that works with the officers to put on the annual hackathon.
 Organizers are selected by a simple majority vote of officers.

 ## Article IV - Officers
-1. The officers of Hack K-State will be: President, Vice President, and Treasurer.
+1. The officers of Hack K-State will be: President, Vice President, Treasurer, and Media Relations.

 2. The President and Vice President are lead organizers of the Hack K-State event.
-The Treasurer will be an organizer.
+The Treasurer and Media Relations Officer will be an organizer.

 3. During elections, new officers will be voted for by current organizers and current competing members of Hack K-State.